On towers of Isogeny graphs with full level structure: Introduction

 \subsection{Acknowledgement}

-We thank Pete Clark and Daniel Vallières for helpful exchanges regarding the content of the present article.
-We thank Sören Kleine for various helpful remarks on the present article.
-The authors' research is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.
+We thank Pete Clark, Sören Kleine, and Daniel Vallières for helpful exchanges regarding the content of the present article.
+We thank the anonymous referees for their helpful comments and suggestions on earlier versions of the article, which led to many improvements.
+The research of AL is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.
+While preparing this article, KM was a postdoctoral fellow at Universit\'e Laval.
+During that time, her research was supported by the grants mentioned above.